Compositions and Arrangements

 Founding Elysian Trombone Consort member Nathan Siler recently served as auxillary second trombone of the Louisville Orchestra.
 He was principal trombone of the Orquestra de la SEC in Xalapa, Veracruz, Mexico and has been a member of the Charlotte Symphony Orchestra.
 He has performed in the Cleveland Orchestra, Baltimore Symphony, North Carolina Symphony, Louisville Orchestra, Tucson Symphony and Dayton Philharmonic and the American Brass Quintet.
 A Peabody alumnus, he joins the faculty of Kentucky State University in the fall of 2013.

-Arranged for 7-part trombone ensemble.
-A note-for-note transcription of a setting by Giovanni Gabrieli of the first three verses of Psalm 55 for seven deep men’s voices.
-First performed by the Baltimore Trombone Choir in the 1970s and edited by David Fetter for the Ellicott City Trombone Choir in 2010.
+A transcription of a setting by Giovanni Gabrieli of the first three verses of Psalm 55 for seven deep men’s voices.
+Performed by the Baltimore Trombone Choir and the Ellicott City Trombone Choir.
 Time 4:20.
-Available from Hickey’s Music Center.

-Arranged for trombone quintet or choir.
-Available at Hickey’s Music Center.
+Five Men’s Choruses by Franz Liszt Arranged for trombone quintet or choir.
 Five engaging, accessible character pieces with appealing melodies and refined expression.
-Total time: 13:45
+Time: 13:45

 No. 1, Nothing Said! is whimsical and philosophical (nothing ventured, nothing gained).